SSW-22/online-photh-gallery/README.md

 <img width="1317" alt="Screen Shot 2022-11-17 at 4 30 23 PM" src="https://user-images.githubusercontent.com/83075260/202563879-01820190-d3d4-45f0-8962-5fa76da3dd99.png">

 Feel free to save your event as a draft at anytime so that you can come back later to finish your work.
-Your event will only be visible to a global audience only when you submit your event.
+Your event will be visible to a global audience only when you submit your event.

+### Guest
+If you choose to browse events at OPG,

+### Other Technical Features and Functionalities
 * User management (guest vs. host)
 * Database management (create, read, update, delete)
-* Photo editing
-* Animation

 ## What's Coming